stacysandy/Data-Science-Practicum-I/README.md

 * FoodData Central Data Type https://fdc.nal.usda.gov/data-documentation.html
 * Food and Nutrient Database for Dietary Studies https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fndds-download-databases/

-### Research Questions
-The research question at hand is that we need food to live and food is what makes our lives either better or worst.
-So, are we making the best food choices?
-What does nutritional value in food really mean?
-Are we eating nutritious food or are we eating what is easy, fast, and cheap?
-Do we really select the healthiest food?
-Or is our food selection based on other nutritional values or for other reasons?
-These high level research questions may expand upon themselves as the exploratory data analysis (EDA) can lead to other areas of interest or the unknown world of what is contained in the data.

 ### Data
 The following data sets are available in csv format and can be downloaded at the following link https://fdc.nal.usda.gov/download-datasets.html.
 In summary, the available files include Foundation Foods, Branded Foods, SR Legacy, Supporting data for Downloads, and Full Download of All Data Types.
 These files are the most recent data up to December 2019.
 A full description of these data sets are defined in the USDA FoodData Central website under "Notes on Downloads".

-### Available Documentations
-FoodData Central Documentation for the data sets can be found at the following link https://fdc.nal.usda.gov/data-documentation.html.
-FoodData Central API provides REST access to FoodData Central (FDC) and an API guide can be found at the following link: https://fdc.nal.usda.gov/api-guide.html

 ### Background: FoodData Central Data Types